CR-Richardson/IQCbased_ImitationLearning/README.md

 * The computation results are stored in the folder **data**.
 * To visualize the results, run `result_analysis.m`.
 * To visualize a comparison between two different neural network controllers, run `result_analysis_ROA.m`.
-* In both visualisations, the directories of the results, iteration numbers and legend labels can be modified at the top of the scripts.
+* In both visualisation files, the directories of the results, iteration numbers and legend labels can be modified at the top of the scripts.